christinegp/docs/howto/manage_rewards.md

 ## <a name="publish"></a>Publishing a Reward
-* When an reward is created, its status is set to *draft* mode by default
+* When a reward is created, its status is set to *draft* mode by default
-* To publish an reward, first click on the desired reward posting to navigate to the reward settings page
+* To publish a reward, first click on the desired reward posting to navigate to the reward settings page
 * Click on the edit button on the top right hand panel of the screen
 * Change the status to *Published* and set the effectivity as desired